xiaolonw/caffe-video_triplet/README.md

 The unsupervised mined patches can be downloaded from here: https://www.dropbox.com/sh/b9rgd8nkh498kuy/AACt6Gk8V7-f8Yq7qVSCs5TGa?dl=0

 Each tar file contains different patches.
+Note that the file YouTube.tar.gz can be extracted by using "tar xf" even though it is named as "tar.gz" file.

 The example of the training list can be downloaded from here: https://dl.dropboxusercontent.com/u/334666754/unsup_patches/trainlist.txt